-The catch is, just offering a brunch and marketing your offerings isn’t enough.
-You have to deliver on the experience and create repeat customers who can’t stop talking about your bar or restaurant.
+Just offering a brunch and marketing this effort, however, isn’t enough.
+You have to deliver an experience and create repeat customers who can’t stop talking about your bar or restaurant.

 With its increasing popularity, brunch is no longer just for Sundays.
 Expanding brunch hours and days will appeal to a wider demographic.
 Whether it's adding later hours, or making your brunches a weekend-long offering, doing this will increase the likelihood of patrons visiting your restaurant or bar.